fetchrobotics/docs/source/safety.rst

 \

 * Make sure that the power cord is in good condition.
 Cord insulation must be intact with no crack or deterioration.
 Both connectors should be undamaged.
-If the power supply is damaged in anyway, it should be discarded and replaces with a new one from Fetch Robotics.
+If the power supply is damaged in anyway, it should be discarded and replaced with a new one from Fetch Robotics.

 \